ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 - `GET /api/users/{username}/settings`: Allows an authenticated user to see their current settings, such as their nickname, email, avatar.
 - `POST /api/users/{username}/settings`: Allows an authenticated user to update their own profile information, such as their nickname, email, password, and avatar.
 Avatar uploads are validated for size (under 10MB) and file type (.png, .jpg, .webp).

-### Presence System
+### User Presence System

-The application tracks and broadcasts user online status in real-time.
-TODO: link to the CHAT_AND_LIVE_EVENTS.md.
+This features lives on the intersection between user management & live events systems.
+[See chat and live events documentation](CHAT_AND_LIVE_EVENTS.md#user-presence-system).

 ## Implementation Details